 - It helps to turn customers into your brand advocates.
 And given that one happy customer tells 11 more, it’s a good chance to multiply marketing efforts by far.

-Yes, you know many ways to ask for website feedback.
-But big chances are you use only the most popular ones such as adding a feedback button on the website, offering customers a lead magnet in exchange for their review, or asking them to complete a short survey with questions about your product or service.
+Yes, you know many ways to get website feedback.
+But big chances are you use only the most popular ones such as adding a feedback button on the website, offering customers lead magnet examples in exchange for their review, or asking them to complete a short survey with questions about your product or service.

 You know that the easiest way to get website feedback from customers is to display a survey.
 Embedded as a popup, it grabs attention; when short (up to 3-5 questions), it’s more likely to be filled out; structured with open-ended questions, it helps you get more detailed responses.

 But what about the alternative such as creative polls and tests?
 The element of gamification makes them more user-friendly and attractive for customers to complete.

 This method of getting website feedback kills two birds with one stone: